AleksaC/azure-pipelines-templates/README.md

 to see how to set it up.
 Note that you need to set `KNOWN_HOST_ENTRY` and `SSH_PUBLIC_KEY` [variables](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?tabs=classic%2Cbatch#set-variables-in-pipeline).
 Make sure to add quotes when adding the variables so they are parsed correctly.
+For security make sure that secrets aren't passed to builds for pull requests from forks (Edit -> Triggers -> Pull request validation).
+Since the secrets should not be passed to validation of PRs from forks the push task is not ran for those builds either.

 Parameters:
 - `username` - git username